Gua sha therapy - benefits

 Gua sha is an ancient Chinese therapy that originates from traditional Chinese medicine and dates back thousands of years.
 It uses an object to scrap the skin, with applied pressure, relieving muscle tension and stagnation in the acupuncture channel there thereby alleviating pain.

 Traditional gua sha tools included animal horns that were used as a massage tool to scrap the skin.
 Other popular tools include jade, rose quartz, spoons, coins and even jam jar lids.
 Lubricant oil, such as hong hua oil is applied to the skin before starting the treatment, otherwise it can irritate the skin more and it will feel uncomfortable.
 Hong hua oil is the preferred option as it's used in Chinese herbal medicine to invigorate blood, which is what gua sha therapy does to the body.
 Alternatively you can use vegetable or olive oil.
 Hong hua oil aids the movement of energy and blood, so works together with the treatment and is better than using essential oils.

 Its a Chinese medical therapy that's been used in East Asia to treat a variety of soft tissue problems and muscular pain for thousands of years.
 It's like a strong form of massage.
 It's sometimes applied to the body before acupuncture treatment is given as it aids the health benefits of acupuncture therapy.

-Gua sha treatment is an ancient treatment is great at moving energy and blood in the area it is given.
+Gua sha treatment is an ancient physical therapy and is great at moving energy and blood in the area it is given.
 It strongly increases blood flow to the area thereby relieving chronic pain and tension.
 Its effects are stronger than that of a deep tissue massage.
 It's especially effective for neck and shoulder tension.

 - Back pain